By Abhisekh Adukia, VP, Model Risk Director, Alliance Bernstein

 With regards to my session, attendees can get a perspective on model risk for asset managers.
 When we talk of model risks, typically Banks or Insurance Companies comes to mind.
 My hope is to share my two cents around what asset managers like us do around model risk and why it is relevant for all stakeholders including regulators, clients and shareholders.

 You will be presenting at the upcoming Risk Americas 2019 to discuss Model risk for asset managers.
 Why is this a key talking point in the industry right now?

-Put simply, models are backbone of asset management industry.
+Put simply, models are backbone of the asset management industry.
 Any strategy or product that asset managers run will make use of models in some capacity.
 With constant innovation in technology (both software and hardware) and unprecedented competition in this industry all asset managers are striving to differentiate themselves by coming up with new ideas or strategies with increased use of models.
 If models are not calibrated reasonably or models are not operating as intended, there could be significant repercussions to the firm.
-So, robust model governance is critical, and It does not happen overnight.
+So, robust model governance is critical, and it does not happen overnight.

 How has the role of asset managers changed over the last few years?

 Since the past decade, the asset management industry has been going through a structural shift; partly due to the financial crisis and due to changes and innovation in product offerings through ETFs.
 Assets managed by asset managers have shifted materially shifted from active to passive, due to poor or inconsistent performance.

 As a result, asset managers are facing unprecedented changes in the business model.
 On one hand, there is immense pressure to demonstrate skills through performance while on the other clients, consultants and financial advisors are expecting fee reductions.